Images Back End

 As in the previous lab, the chatt

-s retrieval API will send back all accumulated chatts in the form of a JSON object consisting of a dictionary entry with key "chatts"
+s retrieval API will send back all accumulated chatts in the form of a JSON array of string arrays.
+In addition to the three elements "username"

 , "message"